Zineddine-Tighidet/prog-dist/README.md

 - **Third** : A new page should open in your favorite browser, enjoy the planets !

 #### Notice :
-- If you want to delete the Deployments and Services, user : `source delete.sh`s
+- If you want to delete the Deployments and Services, user : `source delete.sh`